MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/using-an-extension-inf-file.md

 Next, the system processes the available extension INFs.
 Two have **ExtensionId** value `{B}`, and one has **ExtensionId** value `{A}`.
 From the first two, let's say that driver date is the same.
 The next tiebreaker is driver version, so the system selects the extension INF with v2.0.

 The extension INF with the unique **ExtensionId** value is also selected.
-The system applies the primary INF for the device, and then applies the two extension INFs.
+The system applies the base INF for the device, and then applies the two extension INFs.

-Note that extension INF files are always applied after the primary INF, but that there is no determined order in which the extension INFs are applied.
+Note that extension INF files are always applied after the base INF, but that there is no determined order in which the extension INFs are applied.

 ## Creating an extension INF